 Figure 13: fine needle aspiration of the nodule in figure 7.
 Mixed inflammatory population with prevalence of the small lymphocytes, eosinophils, and macrophages.
 May Grünwald-Giemsa.
 40 X objective.
 Courtesy of Simone Manzocchi.

 Figure 14: fine needle aspiration of the nodule in figure 7.
 One microfilaria admixed with several round morulated eggs is present.
 May Grünwald-Giemsa.
 60 X objective.
 Courtesy of Simone Manzocchi.

 Figure 15: ultrasound image of the nodule in figure 7.
 Many double and parallel hyperechoic lines are visible.
 Courtesy of Simone Manzocchi.

-Molecular investigations can be performed on DNA obtained from blood and collected worms, and species-specific PCR assays are available for discriminating D. immitis and D. repens (Favia et al., 1996).
-A panfilarial-6-species PCR has been developed and in some cats, DNA of filarial worms not yet reported in feline hosts was detected (Rishniw et al., 2006; Manzocchi et al., 2017).
+Molecular investigations can be performed on DNA obtained from blood and collected worms.
+Parasite-species-specific PCR assays are available for discriminating D. immitis and D. repens (Favia et al., 1996).
+A panfilarial-6-species PCR has been developed and, in some cats, DNA of filarial worms not yet reported in feline hosts was detected (Rishniw et al., 2006; Manzocchi et al., 2017).

 Treatment and follow-up